Wildlander-mod/Support/MissiveExpansion.md

 Kinda like the reverse of the Deliver Missive - you collect the "payment" from the NPC and deliver it to the Fence.

-Payment item will be in the form of a gemstone when you collect the missive you also get a threatening note, which you deliver to the NPC. the NPC will give you the payment and act afraid and/or cower. you then return the payment to the outlaw fence
+Payment item will be in the form of a 50g bribe when you collect the item. the NPC will act afraid and/or cower. you then return the payment to the outlaw fence who will give you the rest of the payment (value of the item)

-Two Varients
+Three Varients
 1) In city.
+(Done)
 2) In Hold.
+(Done)
+3) In other hold (Done)

 --------